 Black absorbs all light on the colour spectrum and represents the absence of colour.
 Generally, the colour black is associated with power, elegance and mystery, but it can lend different meanings in different contexts.
 For example, it can trigger emotions of fear and the unknown, or it can be used to create drama and elegance.

 How to use it?
-Black is best used in small doses to prevent a room from creating a dark and melancholy mood.
+Black is best used carefully to prevent a room from creating a dark and melancholy mood.
 Use black paint for showcasing accent pieces, highlighting other colours in the room and to give depth to your colour scheme.

 In contrast to black, white reflects light and, therefore, is the presence of all colours.
 As a result, it complements every shade, tone and hue there is.
 White paint creates a blank canvas, offering a minimalistic and simple look.
 While it can give your space an open and airy feel, too much white can be too clinical and stark.